achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 ## Savage Worlds and Joe Lansdale's East Texas
 In 2015, Pinnacle Entertainment Group came out with the East Texas University (ETU) setting, which is a mash up where Buffy the Vampire Slayer, Miskatonic University, and Blue Mountain State meet in Lansdale country.
 There is even a building named after Champion Joe on the ETU campus.
 Unlike the supernatureal horror in the ETU setting, the horror in the Hap and Leonard books is visceral, earthly horror and it is efective because it is man-made, unnerving, mundane yet inhuman.
 Hap and Leonard reside in the fictional town of LaBorde, Texas and that can easily be situated close by the fictitious university town of Pinebox.
 You can easily find a reason for Hap and Leonard to visit Pinebox.
 They have served as security guards at a chicken processing plant before, so maybe they can do a stint as campus police.
 As far as the timelines are concerned, do not sweat it.
-Hap and Leonard were very active in the late 80s but the latest novel, Honkytonk Samurai (2016), is set in the 2010s or so (there is a reference to a character making a video using a tablet).
-Technology seldom plays a big factor in the Hap and Leonard oeuvre and I do not think Joe Lansdale is too fussy when the stories take place on the calendar, as long as the vibe is right.
+Hap and Leonard were very active in the late 80s but the latest novel, Rusty Puppy (2017), is set in the 2010s.

 ![collins-pine](https://when-release.com/.u/.d/1460751590.jpg)